PSAT/NMSQT

 What are the benefits of taking the PSAT test?

 The test is OPTIONAL.
-If you register/pay to take the test you will be excused on October 12, for 1st and 2nd periods.
+If you register/pay to take the test you will be excused on October 30, for 1st, 2nd, & 3rd periods.

-If you would like to take the PSAT/NMSQT pay Mrs. Stubbs $18 before Sept.
-13. Any questions talk to your counselor or contact Mrs. Fieldsted (email: heidi.fieldsted@ironmail.org)
+If you would like to take the PSAT/NMSQT pay Mrs. Taylor $18 before Sept.
+20. Any questions contact Mrs. Fieldsted (email: heidi.fieldsted@ironmail.org)